Milan, do you love me?

 After a mix of chic feminine outfits, for my first look I choose something urban casual, with cropped pants, a fashionable item this season and velvet boots.
 Of course, the pink Metropolis bag from Furla, recently opened in Baneasa Shopping City, completed perfectly my outfit and has attracted plenty of attention.

 During fashion weeks funny accessories and bold colours are definitely a Must Have.
 Especially at Milan Fashion Week which is more daring and bold than any other Fashion Week.
 You get to see a lot of inspiring outfits, epic show venues, and fun street styles.

 The first show of the season was Grinko and it definitely got my creative juices ahead.

 Hardcore Revolution is the key word of the new Grinko SS17 collection.
 It is a real mash-up, based on a review and unprecedented combination of different inspirations, combined with an original unique aesthetic vision.

-Therefore, the bohemian atmospheres of the New York 60’s are mixed with the typical Milan & Paris excesses of 80’s unexpected connected with the typical London minimalism of the 90s.
+Therefore, the bohemian atmospheres of the Paris excesses of 80’s unexpected connected with the typical London minimalism of the 90s.
 Frills and tye-and dye with a super fit top combine their shapes with hyper-feminine dresses entirely made in precious silk-jacquard.
-New mixes of fabrics unite and combine natural fibers such as cotton, silk, and linen with technical materials.
+New mixes of fabrics unite and combine natural fibers such as cotton, silk, and linen with technical materials.60’s are mixed with the typical Milan &

 Iridescent silk organza dresses reflect the magic of the Northern Lights, fitting in a delicate palette of purple, blue, indigo, pistachio in addition to classic black and white.
 Even the accessories reflect this attitude: multifunctional pouches are combined with leather bags, and on the feet the models are using glamorous cow-boy boots, revealing an elegant high street heel.